What is the Americans with Disabilities Act?

 In this article, you’ll learn whether and how your small business is impacted by the Americans with Disabilities Act and what you can do to ensure compliance.

-I’m sure in your business you want to make everyone feel welcome – including customers with disabilities!
-In a world where diversity, equity, and inclusion are buzzwords of the day, we should strive to be inclusive not only on the basis of sex, race, and religion, but also on the basis of disabilities.
+I’m sure you want to make everyone feel welcome in your business – including customers with disabilities!
+As small business owners, we can strive to be inclusive not only on the basis of sex, race, and religion, but also on the basis of disabilities.
 And not just because it is the law, but because it’s the right thing to do!

 According to guidance published by the Small Business Administration, 18% of the American population lives with one or more disabilities.
 That is nearly 1 out of every 5 people!
 Disabilities doesn’t just mean wheelchair bound.
 It includes a variety of physical, sensory, mental, or emotional conditions.
-As small business owners, we want to make sure that 18% are included in our offerings.
+Let’s make sure that 18% are included in our offerings.
 The Americans with Disabilities Act (ADA) is a federal law enacted in 1990 that prohibits discrimination against those with disabilities.

 Does the ADA apply to MY small business?